BatsalG/optimal-sorting-with-analysis/README.md

-# optimal-sorting-with-analysis
+# Most optimal sorting algorithms
-Implementation of the most optimal sorting algorithms along with it's empirical runtime analysis.
+The python notebook implements three-way merge sort, bucket sort, extended bucket sort, and other algorithms.
+Along with this, there is an empirical analysis of the runtime for each of these algorithms to find a winner.